-- 73. At the start of each annual audit cycle, the audit committee should ensure that appropriate plans are in place for the audit.
-The committee should consider whether the auditor's overall work plan, including planned levels of materiality and proposed resources to execute the audit plan, appears consistent with the scope of the audit engagement, having regard also to the seniority, expertise and experience of the audit team. - 74.
+- 75. At the start of each annual audit cycle, the audit committee should ensure that appropriate plans are in place for the audit.
+The committee should consider whether the auditor's overall work plan, including planned levels of materiality and proposed resources to execute the audit plan, appears consistent with the scope of the audit engagement, having regard also to the seniority, expertise and experience of the audit team.19 - 76.
 The audit committee may also wish to hold an initial discussion without the auditor to consider factors that could affect audit quality and discuss these with the auditor.
-The audit committee should then probe and challenge the auditor's strategy and plan in light of the outcome of the discussion. - 75.
-The audit committee should review with the external auditors, in a timely manner, the findings of their work.
-In the course of its review, the audit committee should: - discuss with the external auditor major issues that arose during the course of the audit and have subsequently been resolved and those issues that have been left unresolved: - ask the auditor to explain how they addressed the risks to audit quality identified earlier; - weigh the evidence they have received in relation to each of the areas of significant judgment and review key accounting and audit judgements; - ask the auditor for their perception of their interactions with senior management and other members of the finance team; and - review levels of errors identified during the audit, obtaining explanations from management and, where necessary, the external auditors as to why certain errors might remain unadjusted.
+The audit committee should review with the external auditors, in a timely manner, the findings of their work and the auditor's report.
+In the course of its review, the audit committee should: - discuss with the external auditor major issues that arose during the course of the audit and have subsequently been resolved and those issues that have been left unresolved; - ask the auditor to explain how they addressed the risks to audit quality identified earlier;